Jincheng: History

 Jincheng has a rich history dating back to the Warring States period.
 During this time, the land of Jin was divided and settled by Zhao, Wei, and Han.
 Later, the Late Jin monarch was settled in Qinshui County of Jincheng.
 The famous battle of Changping between Qin and Zhao took place in Gaoping City of Jincheng towards the end of the Warring States period.
 After the first emperor of Qin unified the six countries, China was divided into 36 shires, and most of Jincheng and Southeast Shanxi belonged to Shangdang Shire.
 Throughout the Han and Wei dynasties, Jincheng remained a part of Shangdang Shire and Pingyang Shire.

 During the Sixteen States period, West Yan Murong Yong established Jianxing Shire in the southern region of Shangdang Shire, which marked the beginning of Jincheng becoming a Shire.
 Subsequently, the name of Jianxing Shire was changed several times, first to Jianzhou during the Northern Wei dynasty, then to Zezhou during the Sui dynasty, and finally, it was upgraded to Zezhoufu during the Qing dynasty.
 These administrative changes were essentially consistent with the five counties under the jurisdiction of Jincheng today.
 It was not until the Republic of China period that Yuan Shikai issued a policy to transform all Chinese states into counties.

+The Confucian Temple of Jincheng, as depicted in the Gazetteer of Jinning Prefecture, compiled during the Daoguang reign (1821–1850) of the Qing dynasty.

 In May 1985, with the approval of the State Council, Jincheng was upgraded to a prefecture-level city.
 The original Jincheng (county-level) was divided into urban areas and suburbs.
 The four counties of Gaoping, Yangcheng, Lingchuan, and Qinshui that were originally under the jurisdiction of southeastern Shanxi were placed under the jurisdiction of Jincheng City.
 Jincheng is under the jurisdiction of Shanxi Province.